smcclab/smc-course/README.md

 you like, then I'm sure the convenor will be happy for you to use it on your site as well---we're a pretty caring and sharing bunch in general.

+## Can I have maths in my markdown files?

+Yes, the template supports [MathJax](https://docs.mathjax.org/en/latest/tex.html) (v2.7.1) so you can use you can use math-mode markup in your `*.md` files inside *double* dollar signs, e.g. $$x = 3$$.
+It doesn't cover [all of LaTeX](https://docs.mathjax.org/en/latest/tex.html#differences), but if you're doing that stuff you probably aren't having a great time in Wattle anyway (and should probably typeset your nice maths-y pdfs and allow students to download them).

 ## Can I programattically generate parts of one (or more) of my pages?

 Yes, if you want to do this (e.g. populating a list by looping over data in an